In Business Since 1995

 - Skin problems, including wounds and burns.

 - Treatment for children, older adults, or women.

-Physical therapy involves the interaction between physical therapist, patients/clients, other health professionals, families, caregivers, and communities in a process where movement potential is assessed and diagnosed and goals are agreed upon, using knowledge and skills unique to physical therapists.
-PTs are healthcare professionals who diagnose and treat individuals of all ages, from newborns to elders, who have medical problems or other health-related conditions, illnesses, or injuries that limit their abilities to move and perform functional activities as much as they would like in their daily lives.
+Physical therapy involves the interaction between physical therapist, patients/clients, other health professionals, families, care givers, and communities in a process where movement potential is assessed and diagnosed, goals are agreed upon, using knowledge and skills unique to physical therapists.
+PTs are healthcare professionals who diagnose and treat individuals of all ages, from newborns to the very oldest, who have medical problems or other health-related conditions, illnesses, or injuries that limit their abilities to move and perform functional activities as well as they would like in their daily lives.

 PTs use an individual’s history and physical examination to arrive at a diagnosis and establish a management plan and, when necessary, incorporate the results of laboratory and imaging studies.
 PT management commonly includes prescription of or assistance with specific exercises, manual therapy, education, manipulation and other interventions.

 Please call or complete the form below and someone will be in touch with you shortly.